Cheng-SG/RadioBSL/README.txt

 To include radio progrmaming capability to your program, just copy these files(RadioProgram.h, RadioProgram.nc, RadioPragramP.nc, RadioProgramC.nc and volumes-stm25p.xml) to your program folder, and add one line in your high level configuration file: "components RadioProgramC;"

 Usage:
 Assume we have two Telosb motes.
 We here setup one of them (connected to /dev/ttyUSB) to be a Bridge with ID=1 and another (connected to /dev/ttyUSB1) to be a remote node with ID=5 to be later programmed over the radio.
-Here is a step by step setup
+Here is a step by step setup:
 Step0: use git to clone this repo
 Step1: copy Radio-bsl.py to /usr/bin
        command: chmod +x Radio-bsl.py && sudo cp Radio-bsl.py /usr/bin/
 Step2: compile the RFBslBridge and program it to a Telosb mote (to act as Bridge later)